 Rabbits and Raccoons Rescue Roosters

-Associate the letter R (and lowercase letter r) with the /r/ sound (e.g., rabbit, raccoon, rooster).
+Associate the uppercase letter R and lowercase letter r with the /r/ sound as in rabbit, raccoon, and rooster.

-- Rusty Raccoon Meets Ricky Rabbit by Ann Monsen (Airleaf Publishing, 2006) (optional)
+- Book: Rusty Raccoon Meets Ricky Rabbit by Ann Monsen (Airleaf Publishing, 2006) (optional)

-Read Rusty Raccoon Meets Ricky Rabbit by Alexander Zane (optional).
-Tell the children they will be rabbits and raccoons that get to rescue roosters as they practice saying the /r/ sound in words such as rescue, run, and ribbon.
+The children will pretend to be rabbits and raccoons that rescue roosters as they practice saying the /r/ sound in words such as rescue, run, and ribbon.